 The first things you’ll need, of course, are cupcakes and icing!
-This technique works best with white decorator’s icing (see here for my recipe), but you can use canned frosting if you need to, just make sure it’s as white as possible.
+This technique works best with white decorator’s icing (see my recipe at the end of this post).
+You can use any white frosting you want (the whiter the better).
 As for equipment, you’ll need some disposable icing bags, a star-shaped icing tip (I like size 18), and optionally a coupler.
-You’ll also need a small, clean paint brush and some paste food coloring in various colors.
-(It must be paste.
+You’ll also need a small, clean paint brush and some paste or gel food coloring in various colors.
+(It must be paste or gel.
 Liquid won’t work.)
 Finally, grab a tall drinking glass, which will help to hold the bag for you.

 Select the colors